country-regions/react-country-region-selector/README.md

 <a name="localDev"></a>
 ### Local Dev

-To run this locally, do the following:
+This is pretty dated, I'm afraid.
+But to run this locally, do the following:
 - `npm install`
 - in one terminal window: `npm start`
 - in another terminal window, go to the `/example` subfolder and do the same: `npm install`, `npm start`